How to Handle Disagreements with a Doctor as a Nurse

 When you join a team, there is a mutual understanding that you’re all working towards the same goal.
 That’s why, if you work as a nurse, it can be challenging when there’s a disagreement with a doctor.
 You both want what is best for your client, yet you can’t seem to find a middle ground and that goal.
 So, what can you do to help build trust and smooth over these professional relationships?

-- Encourage medical errors
+• Encourage medical errors

-- Lead to poor client satisfaction
+• Lead to poor client satisfaction

-- Undermine team effectiveness
+• Undermine team effectiveness

 1. Learn Their Preferences

 It’s likely that the physician in question isn’t intentionally stubborn or disruptive.
-In many situations, a disagreement with a doctor can be explained by a simple difference of opinions.
+In many situations, a disagreement with a doctor can be explained by a simple difference of opinion.
 It’s possible that they simply prefer to do things a certain way.
 This can pertain, for example, to the way they communicate as well as the way they treat their patients.
 Additionally, if they also happen to have many years of experience, it could just be that they are drawing on those experiences and may not be treating the client by the book.

-Learning how these physicians communicate and how they prefer to work with nurses and other clinicians can make your job easier, and help you to provide quality care to your client.
+Learning how these physicians communicate and how they prefer to work with nurses and other clinicians can make your job easier and help you to provide quality care to your client.
 The easiest way to discover these preferences is by communicating with the physician directly.
 Furthermore, if you work with multiple physicians, it can be a good idea to keep notes about how each doctor likes to do things.

 2. Review the Policies